 - 3.1 The Health and Social Care Act 2012 sets out the requirement on Health and Wellbeing Boards to use a Joint Strategic Needs Assessment (JSNA) and a Joint Health and Wellbeing Strategy (JHWS) to develop plans which: - improve the health and wellbeing of the people in their area; - reduce health inequalities; and - promote the integration of services. - 3.2 Reading's 2017-20 Health and Wellbeing Strategy sets out local plans as required under the Health and Social Care Act, and also addresses the local authority's obligations under the Care Act 2014 to promote the wellbeing of individuals and to provide or arrange services that reduce needs for support among people and their (unpaid/family) carers in the local area. - 3.3 The current strategy is founded on three 'building blocks' issues which underpin and are expected to be considered as part of the implementation plans to achieve all of the strategic priorities.
-These are: - Developing an integrated approach to recognising and supporting all carers - High quality co-ordinated information to support wellbeing - Safeguarding vulnerable adults and children - 3.4 The Strategy then sets out eight priorities: - Supporting people to make healthy lifestyle choices (with a focus on tooth decay, obesity and physical activity) - Reducing loneliness and social isolation - Promoting positive mental health and wellbeing in children and young people - Reducing deaths by suicide - Reducing the amount of alcohol people drink to safe levels - Making Reading a place where people can live well with dementia - Increasing breast and bowel screening and prevention services - Reducing the number of people with tuberculosis - 3.5 In July 2016, Reading's Health and Wellbeing Board agreed to introduce a regular Health and Wellbeing Dashboard report - at each meeting - to ensure that members of the board are kept informed about the Partnership's performance in its priority areas, compared to the national average and other similar local authority areas.
-The updated Health and Wellbeing Action Plan is also presented to the Board in full twice a year. - 3.6 Consultation on a new Berkshire West Health and Wellbeing Strategy is expected to be completed in August 2021.
-The Health and Wellbeing Dashboard will be revised to reflect the updated strategy.
+These are: - Developing an integrated approach to recognising and supporting all carers - High quality co-ordinated information to support wellbeing - Safeguarding vulnerable adults and children - 3.4 The Strategy then sets out eight priorities: - Supporting people to make healthy lifestyle choices (with a focus on tooth decay, obesity and physical activity) - Reducing loneliness and social isolation - Promoting positive mental health and wellbeing in children and young people - Reducing deaths by suicide - Reducing the amount of alcohol people drink to safe levels - Making Reading a place where people can live well with dementia - Increasing breast and bowel screening and prevention services - Reducing the number of people with tuberculosis - 3.5 In July 2016, Reading's Health and Wellbeing Board agreed to introduce a regular Health and Wellbeing Dashboard report at each meeting to ensure that members of the board are kept informed about the Partnership's performance in its priority areas, compared to the national average and other similar local authority areas.
+The updated Health and Wellbeing Action Plan was also presented to the Board in full twice a year. - 3.6 A new Berkshire West Health and Wellbeing Strategy has now been agreed and a new, revised Health and Wellbeing Dashboard report will be developed to replace this as a regular report.

-4. CURRENT POSITION (March 2020)
+4. CURRENT POSITION